Presto (streaming company): Marketing and subscription numbers

-Presto Entertainment cost $14.99 per month, which analysts noted was more expensive than rivals Netflix and Stan, which don't differentiate between film and television programming on their service.
+Presto Entertainment cost $14.99 per month, which analysts noted was more expensive than rivals Netflix and Stan, which do not differentiate between film and television programming on their service.

 Roughly 5 months after launch, it was suggested Presto Movies was struggling, with only "a few thousand subscribers".
 In May 2015, Roy Morgan Research found that Netflix had 1.039 million Australian users, compared to 97,000 for Presto and 91,000 for Stan.
 In October 2015, Nine Entertainment said that Stan had 150,000–200,000 paying subscribers, which they said was ahead of Presto's estimated 100,000 customers.
 It was later reported that Presto had approximately 130,000 paying subscribers as of September 2016, the month before the company announced it would cease operations the following January.

 In May 2016, Presto had a public campaign in Melbourne involving a graffiti artist to promote the addition of Empire to the service.